An optimized driving style leads to less maintenance and energy savings of up to 25%.

 Expected Monetary Value Evaluation is a tool embraced by a rising number of companies to gain an insight in the financial implications of risk mitigation.
 In short it puts a monetary value on a mitigation solution.

 When taking driver coaching as a preventive safety measure, an EMV-evaluation will focus primarily on the direct and indirect costs relating to incidents.

 However, the evaluation will also take into account any extra benefits/side-effects of the mitigation.
 In this use case for example: improved vehicle efficiency.
 It will then proceed to put a monetary value on it, and by doing so confirm/authenticate it as significant.

 Having none of the vehicles in your on-site fleet exceeding the appropriate and fuel-efficient speed is safer AND saves on fuel.
 An optimized driving style leads to less maintenance and energy savings of up to 25%.
 Seems pretty straightforward?
 That’s because it is.
 Driver coaching to save fuel?
-Scale-wise perhaps it may be a relative, but nevertheless a factual addition to the overall ‘return on safety’ that proximity monitoring provides.
+Scale-wise it may be a relatively small, but nevertheless a factual addition to the overall ‘return on safety’ that top tier collision avoidance solutions provide.

 Just as straightforward as a reduced fuel usage resulting in a lower carbon footprint.
 This being a more specific return on safety.
 And admittedly, one that is harder to assign a monetary value, but these days no less relevant.
 And as stated above, an always welcome extra facet in every company’s overall sustainability-approach.